 Diversity is integral to the MGH Institute's learning and work environment.
-The Institute's Diversity Council tracks its progress using the Diversity Scorecard:
+The Institute's Diversity, Equity, and Inclusion Council tracks its progress using the Diversity Scorecard:

 Institutional vitality & viability: The Institute's visible and sustained commitment to diversity, and the effectiveness of institutional efforts to advance diversity